hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 The dimensionality of our explantory-variable space is considerable.
 We suffer from the risk of the *curse of dimensionality* [[Hastie, *et al*, 2009, §2.5]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 This becomes particularly acute considering our the number of categorical attributes.
 When we *dummify* the these variables — e.g., [[pandas.get_dummies()]](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html) — the attribute dimensionality becomes multiples greater.

 We seek therefore to pare the attribute space.
 We pair-wise analyze each explanatory variable's relationship with the target variable `SalesPrice`.
 This is accomplished via two methods.
 We consider the pair-wise correlations for continuous and discrete variables.
 The heat-map graphic to the right illustrates for continuous variables.
 We retain continuous and discrete explanatory variables whose correlation with the response variable exceeds 0.45.
-This gives us six continous and five discrete variables.
+This gives us six continous and five discrete *influential* variables.

 Our degree-of-influence analysis for categorical variables is somewhat less-direct.
 We assume that if a categorical variable is a good predictor of a continuous response variable, then the converse should also be true.
 So, we construct univariate multinomial logistic-regression models for each categorical variable.
 We use our `SalesPrice` response variable as the explanatory variable for each such model.
 We retain categorical variables for which `SalesPrice` predicts their class with accuracy exceeding 0.55.
-This leaves us with 33 influential categorical variables.
+This leaves us with 33 *influential* categorical variables.
 After dummifying, we end up with 177 explanatory variables, overall.

 Finally, as is always recommended in high-dimensional scenarios, we perform dimensionality analysis of our explanatory-variable set.
-This provides multiple pieces of useful information.
+This provides at least two pieces of useful information.
 First, multicollinearity presents difficulties for regression models, in particular (e.g., [[Dielman, 2005, §4.6]](https://amzn.to/2yycLN2), [[Fox, 2008, chap 13]](https://amzn.to/2zhcYot), [[Olive, 2017, §3.8]](https://www.springer.com/us/book/9783319552507)).
 Regression models can become unstable in the presence of pronounced multicollinearity.
 In general, knowing the effective dimensions explanatory-variable is very useful.

 <img width="500" align="left" src="./Graphics/Dummified-Explanatory Sing-Value Spectrum.png" >